-(Freiburg, Germany – July 12, 2016) Wolfgang Frey, a practicing architect who specializes in sustainability in Freiburg, Germany, has found a way to offset his own carbon dioxide „debt“.
-In the spring of 2014 Mr. Frey began a reforestation project on the Chinese mountain Xishan (‘West Mountain’ in English) in Taiyuan in the Chinese province of Shanxi.
+(Freiburg, Germany – July 12, 2016) Wolfgang Frey, a practicing architect who specializes in sustainability in Freiburg, Germany.
+For it has found a way to offset his own carbon dioxide „debt“.
+In the spring of 2014 Mr. Frey began a reforestation project on the Chinese mountain Xishan (‘West Mountain’ in English) in Taiyuan.
+It’s located in the Chinese province of Shanxi.

 Mr. Frey celebrates the second year of his efforts to reduce his carbon footprint in China.
 Mr. Frey has planted over 6,000 trees on 12.4 acres.
 Every growing plant absorbs CO2.

 Wolfgang Frey’s goal is to compensate for his own personal CO2 emissions as an architect with the help of the trees he plants.